rdenadai/rdenadai.com.br/static/pages/essays/1/README.md

 - Always seek out information related to those topics.
 - Find experts or leaders in the field and follow their work as much as possible.
 - Join groups where you can interact with others, as these can be excellent sources of information.
-- And most importantly, even if you're not interested in a particular topic, take the time to learn about it—it might open your eyes to new ideas!
+- And most importantly, even if you're not interested in a particular topic, take the time to learn about it (it might open your eyes to new ideas).

 Following this approach, I discovered a really cool site called P2PU ([https://p2pu.org/](https://p2pu.org/)) that lets you test your knowledge on various subjects.
 It might even open your mind to topics you never considered.
-Check it out—you might be surprised!
+Check it out (you might be surprised)!

 ![Motivation][2]